HenryChen4/467_final_proj/README.md

 python -m src.classification classifier=<classifier name> data=emotion_1
 ```

-The above command with train the classifier and evaluate its scores which are stored in the ./results directory under a directory named ./timestamp_classification_<classifier name>
+`The above command with train the classifier and evaluate its scores which are stored in the ./results directory under a directory named ./timestamp_classification_<classifier name>`

-Available classifiers:
+Available classifier names:
 - naive_bayes
 - softmax